strangebuzz/MicroSymfony/README.md

 You must have the [Symfony binary](https://symfony.com/download#step-1-install-symfony-cli) and [composer](https://getcomposer.org/) installed locally.

-To create a new project from the GitHub template, run:
+To create a new project, from the last tag, run:

     composer create-project strangebuzz/microsymfony && cd microsymfony